backstage/backstage/.changeset/healthy-shoes-flash.md

 '@backstage/plugin-techdocs': minor
 ---

-Added ability for <TechDocsPage /> to display a custom error page component via prop "NotFoundPage"
+Changed <TechdocsPage /> to use <NotFoundErrorPage /> from createApp